boehm-s/sandbox/FP-PHP.md

 Now, say that somehow, you've poorly built your hand mixer and it doesn't just whisks the ingredients that it processes but it also heats them.
 You've got a **side effect**.

-Function composition is essential if you don't wat to repeat yourself (DRY), but can you only imagine the shape of your *pièce montée* using poorly built tools (funtions causing side effects) ?
+Function composition is essential if you don't want to repeat yourself (DRY), but can you only imagine the shape of your *pièce montée* using poorly built tools (funtions causing side effects) ?

 That's why purity matters, because we want great pastries !